Bookmark saved

 "Because the entity is Tik."

 The name hit him like a physical blow.
-Not the content — he'd known, he'd known since the first report, since the sketch with the scar, since the figurine had begun burning in response to something east that the boneglass recognized and the boy inside the thief couldn't deny.
-But the name spoken aloud in Nella's flat, branded voice, stripped of the emotional inflection that would have softened it, delivered with the clinical precision that two brands imposed on every utterance — the name in that voice was different.
+He'd known since the first report, since the sketch with the scar.
+But the name spoken aloud in Nella's flat, branded voice, stripped of inflection, delivered with clinical precision.
+The name in that voice was different.
 Final.
-The emotional weight that Nella couldn't provide landing instead through the weight's absence, the gap where warmth should have been making the truth louder because nothing cushioned it.
+The weight landing through its absence, the gap where warmth should have been making the truth louder because nothing cushioned it.

 "Yes," Ren said.